 Sage Weil is the founder and chief architect of Ceph, currently employed at Red Hat.
 He also was the creator of WebRing, a co-founder of Los Angeles-based hosting company DreamHost, and the founder and CTO of Inktank.
 Weil earned a Bachelor of Science in computer science from Harvey Mudd College in 2000 and completed his PhD in 2007 at the University of California, Santa Cruz working with Prof. Scott Brandt on consistency protocols, data distribution (CRUSH), and the metadata manager in the Ceph distributed file system. [wikipedia]

-Sam is the PTL for core team focusing on RADOS scalability and performance.
-He’s been working on ceph since 2010.
+Josh is the PTL for core team focusing on RADOS scalability and performance.

 Yehuda has been involved in Ceph since 2008, and has been working on various related projects and subsystems.
 He is the original developer of the RADOS Gateway (RGW) which he currently co-leads as part of his work at Red Hat.
 He also worked on multiple other Ceph projects, such as the Linux kernel Ceph filesystem module, and RBD.
 Notable other Ceph modules that he initiated along with Sage Weil are the Linux kernel RBD module, the RADOS object classes, and the cephx authentication.
 Before joining Ceph, Yehuda worked in various start up companies, where he developed various storage and networking solutions.
 He holds a Bachelor degree in Communication Systems Engineering from Ben Gurion University, and a Master degree in Computer Engineering from Tel Aviv University.